(The Sage) knows he makes no fine display,

 – Tao Te Ching 70 (Rosenthal)

-The short, hunched figure marched with purpose.
+The short, hunched figure appeared in front of me loaded with purpose.
 The weather bent us both down, compelled our gaze towards cautious feet and the treacherous lack of grip underneath them.
 It was only a casual glance that saw the short red coat and hood approaching as I wondered who else might be out making their own time down the sidewalk.
 A child?
 A friend?
 Anyone I knew?

-When the figure was close I could see it was an older woman.
-It wasn’t until she was close that I could make out anything at all about her even as we both concentrated on our chilling task, the path from here to there.
-I smiled a quick “Hello!” and she said as much back as we passed, still a stranger if also a comrade in purpose.
-But we were both anonymous in our shields against the cold that might catch up if we had stopped for any more than a word.
+When we approached a few plodding paces apart a quick glance up saw her as an old woman.
+I could not make out many details about her presence rendered trivial as we both concentrated on our chilling task, the path from here to there.
+I smiled a quick “Hello!” and she said as much back as we passed, still a stranger though also a comrade in purpose.
+We were both anonymous in our shields against the cold that might catch up if we had stopped for any more than a word.
 The weather itself had rendered us equal, distant, and humble.